BDC Hamburger Icon

 FYIDid you know

-While larger companies may opt to outsource customer service to a call center, doing so will make it harder to form personal relationships with your clients.
+While larger companies may opt to outsource customer service to a call center, this choice will make it harder to form personal relationships with your clients.

 author image